Sexual Dysfunction and/or Compulsivity

 Individuals sometimes develop atypical sexual arousal patterns (paraphilias) that can interfere with healthy intimacy when in a relationship, when part of a couple.
 Examples include: fetishes, transvestism, preferences for violence or abuse, humiliation or shaming, and so on.
 In our experience, these paraphilias are often tied to childhood trauma caused by neglect.
 We also work with issues related to gender confusion and any level of dissatisfaction with one’s sense of self and intrapersonal identity.ltation

-Contact us for a confidential consultation.
-It would be a pleasure to learn more about where you are, and where you may want to go.
-From coaching to enhance your development of Executive Functioning Skills to helping you discover what’s determined to be expressed from within, let us assist you in taking whatever necessary next steps are available to you, your partner, your family member or your loved ones.
+Contact us for a confidential consultation at Harmony Place Monterey.
+It would be a pleasure to learn more about where you are, and where you may want to go from any sexual disorder you may be suffering from.
+From coaching to taking part of our sexual disorder treatment to enhance your development of Executive Functioning Skills to helping you discover what’s determined to be expressed from within, let us assist you in taking whatever necessary next steps are available to you, your partner, your family member or your loved ones.